pH200/jsrun/README.md

 ### Comments and variables

 Sometimes, there might be something you want to comment in your build script, and it is impossible in the `package.json`.
-And we want variables for filenames in different scripts, again, impossible for `package.json`.
+And we want variables for sharing values in different scripts.
+Again, it's difficult for `package.json`.

 ## FAQ